romgrk/babel-plugin-fast-jsx/README.md

 ### Is this usable in production today?

 There is one issue remaining, the plugin is injecting `_jsxFromOwned(Extends)` in every module scope that uses it.
 With some help from the Babel gods this should be no more than a few hours to fix.
 Other than that it's pretty much usable.
 I have tested it with a few major component libraries, it compiles correctly.

+## License

+This code is released to the Public Domain.
+No Rights Reserved.